Fuelling Future Flight

 Our answer in the UK

-Lighthouse Green Fuels will convert 1.5 million tonnes of sustainably-sourced biomass into 180 million litres of sustainable SAF each year - enough for 27,000 short-haul flights.
+Lighthouse Green Fuels is a multibillion-pound investment that will produce 180 million litres of sustainable SAF each year - enough for 27,000 short-haul flights.
 A true drop-in fuel: proven, compatible with today’s aircraft, and ready now to reduce emissions.

 The Lighthouse Green Fuels Project

-From feedstock to flight: delivering cleaner skies, proven technology, and lasting value.
+From feedstock to flight: delivering cleaner skies, national infrastructure, and lasting value.

 Teesside: A UK hub for clean aviation

-At Seal Sands in Teesside, Lighthouse Green Fuels - Europe’s largest second-generation SAF plant - is a £2bn catalyst for UK clean aviation and local jobs.
+At Seal Sands in Teesside, Lighthouse Green Fuels is developing one of Europe’s largest second-generation SAF facilities - creating jobs, driving investment and helping build the UK's clean aviation future.

 Real impact, lasting value

 LGF will produce 180m litres of SAF and 30m litres of renewable naphtha annually - enough for 27,000 short-haul flights.
-With carbon capture, emissions savings could reach a 200% net reduction in the future compared to kerosene, cementing Teesside’s global green fuels role.
+With carbon capture, emissions savings could reach over a 200% net reduction in the future compared to fossil jet fuel, cementing Teesside’s global green fuels role.

 Proven technology, ready to deliver

-Using proven gasification and Fischer–Tropsch technology, LGF will turn 1.5m tonnes of biogenic residues into jet fuel each year: a Carbon Capture and Storage (CCS) ready, drop-in solution for one of the world’s toughest decarbonisation challenges.
+Using proven gasification and Fischer–Tropsch technology, LGF will process 1.5m tonnes of biogenic wastes abd residues into SAF each year: a Carbon Capture and Storage (CCS) ready, drop-in solution for one of the world’s toughest decarbonisation challenges.

 United in purpose: a team with global expertise and local commitment